Japan Innovation Party: 2017 elections

 During the general election on 22 October, the party secured only three seats, all from single-member districts in Osaka Prefecture, and faced challenges in its stronghold, ultimately obtaining 11 seats, including eight proportional representation seats, down from 14 in the previous election.
 The absence of Hashimoto, the former representative, the unsuccessful alliance with the Party of Hope, and the rise of the Constitutional Democratic Party of Japan were cited as contributing factors to this outcome.
-On the 26th, Hodaka Maruyama, a member of the House of Representatives, tweeted: "Regardless of Representative Matsui's re-election, we need a summary of the Sakai mayoral election, the House of Representatives election, and the representative election."
+On 26 January, Hodaka Maruyama, a member of the House of Representatives, tweeted: "Regardless of Representative Matsui's re-election, we need a summary of the Sakai mayoral election, the House of Representatives election, and the representative election."
 When Hashimoto called for a representative election, he remarked, "You won because Mr. Matsui is the governor.
 There's a way to express your desire to be elected.
 Bokeh!"
 He also stated, "It's detrimental to my mental health to interact with a Diet member who makes foolish comments.
 I despise such parliamentarians," and declared his resignation as a legal advisor to the Japan Restoration Association.

 Maruyama countered with accusations of "voter slander" and intolerance for being falsely represented.
 He initially submitted a resignation notice, but after Ishin retained the notice, Maruyama retracted it in January 2018.
-On the 28th, the Standing Committee convened, and an extraordinary party convention was scheduled for November according to the party statute.
+On 28 January, the Standing Committee convened, and an extraordinary party convention was scheduled for November according to the party statute.
 The convention's agenda included a policy decision on whether to conduct a representative election.
 On 25 November, following the general election results, an extraordinary party congress took place.
 The majority voted against holding a representative election, and Ichiro Matsui was confirmed to continue in his representation role.